It began with a spark

 The product range adapted into the new century.
 Gaggenau assumed a pioneering role with a range of innovative products, including coal and gas-fired stoves, as well as bicycles.
 By 1908, Gaggenau had sold a total of 250,000 "Badenia" bicycles.
 This success taught the collective of workers and managers the importance of ergonomics, build quality and distinctive design.

-Dawn of the labour-saving kitchen
+Dawn of the labor-saving kitchen

 When Dr. Otto von Blanquet took over, the company shifted its focus solely towards to coal and gas-fired stoves.
 In the late 1940’s Gaggenau began to produce innovative, economical gas and coal ovens.
 Electric ovens were also manufactured for the first time, with 180 employees eventually involved in producing the famous "Favorit" and "Futura" models.